Four Continents Figure Skating Championships cumulative medal count

 Most total medals by ice dance team

-Only teams' results are included in the list.
+Only team results are included in the list.
 Individual results in the case of partner changes are listed separately below the table.

-The table only shows the period from the first to the last won medal, not all participation at the Four Continents Championships.
+The table only shows the period from the first to the last medals won, not all participation at the Four Continents Championships.

 Top 10 ranking of ice dance teams by the most medals won at the Four Continents Championships